auth0/terraform-provider-auth0/docs/resources/trigger_actions.md

 ---
 page_title: "Resource: auth0_trigger_actions"
 description: |-
-  With this resource, you can bind an action to a trigger.
-Once an action is created and deployed, it can be attached (i.e. bound) to a trigger so that it will be executed as part of a flow.
+  With this resource, you can bind actions to a trigger.
+Once actions are created and deployed, they can be attached (i.e. bound) to a trigger so that it will be executed as part of a flow.
 The list of actions reflects the order in which they will be executed during the appropriate flow.
 ---

 # Resource: auth0_trigger_actions

-With this resource, you can bind an action to a trigger.
-Once an action is created and deployed, it can be attached (i.e. bound) to a trigger so that it will be executed as part of a flow.
+With this resource, you can bind actions to a trigger.
+Once actions are created and deployed, they can be attached (i.e. bound) to a trigger so that it will be executed as part of a flow.
 The list of actions reflects the order in which they will be executed during the appropriate flow.

 ## Example Usage